pwyq/LeetCode/round-3/README.md

     - since more tags are done, I choose to do medium problems on tag basis.
     - eg: do 1 medium tag A on day 1, 1 medium tag B on day 2... in a loop
 3. Repeat steps 1, 2

+# Contest Plan
+- Do weekly/bi-weekly contest on weekends, review non-AC problems on the next day and try to solve it; if cannot, see top ranked users' solution (and do it yourself again)

 # Example